Tomra: 2010–2019

 Via several acquisitions, TOMRA had secured 75% global market share in RVMs, 60% in material recovery and 40–65% in sorting.

-On 12 December 2010, TOMRA's subsidiary TiTech acquired Dublin-based food technology company Odenberg, a designer of equipment used for producing 65 per cent of all French fries worldwide, for up to €57.5 million from ACT Venture Capital in Dublin and members of the Van den Bergh family in Belgium; Odenberg's chilling/freezing unit was later considered a non-core business and sold in 2013 as to a newly formed company, Power Food Technology Ltd., of Ireland.
+On 12 December 2010, TOMRA's subsidiary TiTech acquired Dublin-based food technology company Odenberg, a designer of equipment used for producing 65 per cent of all French fries worldwide, for up to €57.5 million from ACT Venture Capital in Dublin and members of the Van den Bergh family in Belgium; Odenberg's chilling/freezing unit was later considered a non-core business and sold in 2013 to a newly formed company, Power Food Technology Ltd., of Ireland.

 On 31 December 2011, TOMRA sold the assets of Tomra Pacific, Inc., a recycler of used beverage containers in California, to rePlanet, LLC for approximately $25 million.

 In June 2012, TOMRA purchased Belgium-based food sorting specialist Best Kwadraat for €138 million.

 In October 2016 TOMRA signed an agreement to acquire Compac Holding Ltd., a New Zealand-based provider of packing house automation systems that sort fresh produce based on weight, size, shape, color, surface blemishes, and internal quality, for $70 million plus up to $230 million in earn-outs available to Compac founders; the transaction was completed in March 2017.

 On 26 February 2018, TOMRA signed an agreement to acquire BBC Technologies.
 The deal added BBC Technologies' precision grading systems and punnet and clamshell filling technology for blueberries and other small fruits.

+2020–

+In September 2025, TOMRA agreed to acquire CLYNK for $45 million, a Portland, Maine based bagged can redemption operator.

 Competition law compliance

-In 2001, the EU Commission performed an investigation of Tomra's competition law compliance.
+In 2001, the EU Commission performed an investigation of TOMRA's competition law compliance.
 Based on this investigation, the Commission concluded in March 2006 that TOMRA in their opinion had foreclosed competition in the period 1998 to 2002 in the market for reverse vending machines in Austria, Germany, the Netherlands, Norway and Sweden by implementing an exclusionary strategy.
 TOMRA appealed the decision to the European General Court in 2006.

-In September 2010, the Court issued their judgment where they dismissed Tomra's appeal both on the substance and on the amount of the fine.
+In September 2010, the Court issued their judgment where they dismissed TOMRA's appeal both on the substance and on the amount of the fine.
 TOMRA consequently accrued €28.2 million (NOK 226.1 million) for the fine and accumulated interest in the third quarter financial statement for 2010.
 TOMRA appealed this decision again but finally lost the case in April 2012.